YWCA GREATER CHARLESTON

 Meet our executive director

 LaVanda holds a dual bachelor's degree in psychology and sociology from Wesleyan College and a master's degree in counseling from Georgia Southern University.
+Is the proud mother of Ethan Jeremiah and Emmanuel Joseph and grandmother of Canaan Gregory, Summer Reign, and Autumn Knight.

 ON A MISSION